 Most of our clients aren’t spending money on Adwords, they’re spending time and money on updating their sites and creating new content, and that’s why they regularly show up higher in search rankings.

-Research indicates that the medical content trusted most by Internet users is that written by physicians (60% of respondents).
+Research indicates that the medical content trusted most by Internet users is written by physicians (60% of respondents).
 By posting current news, events, and updates about your subspecialty, you will establish yourself as a trusted source of information and increase website traffic.
 Your posts will also tend to be shared with your patients’ friends, family, and colleagues on social media—giving you additional free publicity.

 3. Slow Loading Times